garbo-succus/r3f-control-kit/README.md

   - `getScreenXY`
 - `<PerspectiveCamera>` is positioned with `<group>` (some Drei components don't work correctly)
 - Major API changes not expected

-## Rationale

-Camera controls are generally the main way humans interact with 3D apps.
-They must handle multiple input methods (touch, keyboard, mouse, gamepads, XR, pen, etc) but should get out of the way when not needed.

-We have found "kitchen sink" camera controllers to be difficult to integrate into state management, and easy to outgrow.

-Rather than ship an entire controller, we aim to provide composable pieces for building one, patterns for common requirements, and boilerplate to get started with.

 ## Example